c0fec0de/git-ws/docs/manual/fileref.rst

     └── main-project
         └── file-in-main-repo.txt

-Note that this time, ``copy-in-workspace.txt`` is a copy of the actual file in the main repository.
+Note that this time, ``copy-in-workspace.txt`` is a copy of the current file in the main repository.
 That also means that editing it will keep the original file unchanged.